IQSeC-Lab/PQC_IoT/README.md

 ## Additional

-We added an additional implementation of our code.
-We implemented a chatroom. **If interested**, please refer to the folder **6-chatroom**.
+We added an additional implementations of our code, **if interested** refer to:
+- `6-chatroom` -> chatroom using PQC and AES-GCM to communicate between two clients in a multithreaded server.
+- `7-Docker` -> Learning implementation with hands-on.

 ## Contributors